tran0507/bestbuy-staff-service/README.md

 Exposed the service using a LoadBalancer.
 CI/CD Pipeline Setup:

-### 4. onfigured a GitHub Actions CI/CD pipeline to automate the build, test, and deployment of the staff-service.
+### 4. Configured a GitHub Actions CI/CD pipeline to automate the build, test, and deployment of the staff-service.